Leading the way

 Chicago Promise Scholarship & Catholic Heritage Scholarship

-In November 2018, DePaul strengthened its commitment to young people in Illinois.
+In November 2018, DePaul strengthened its commitment to students in Illinois.

-The Chicago Promise Scholarship and Catholic Heritage Scholarship will each provide a $20,000 scholarship to any Chicago Public Schools graduate or graduate of one of Illinois’ Catholic high schools who has a high school grade point average of 3.7 or higher and is admitted to DePaul as a full-time freshman.
-DePaul awarded scholarships to more than 350 incoming freshmen who started at DePaul in fall 2019.
+The Chicago Promise Scholarship and Catholic Heritage Scholarship will each provide $20,000 to any Chicago Public School or Illinois Catholic high school graduate who has a grade point average of 3.7 or higher and is admitted to DePaul as a full-time freshman.
+DePaul awarded these scholarships to more than 250 incoming freshmen who started their studies in fall 2019.

 “DePaul’s faith in the transformative power of education is longstanding and undiminished.
 These scholarships effectively bring the tuition of a high-quality private university to a level that is close to the published tuition and fees of the state’s flagship public university, allowing these students to live, study and work in the world-class city of Chicago while benefiting from all the opportunities that DePaul students enjoy.”